freeI3ird/competitive-programming/good-coding-problems.md

 	- Rearrange Characters in a string such that no. two same char are adjacent.(MUST).
 			(Use greedy,insert the most frequent first)

+## BST :
-BST : ALWAYS TRY TO APPLY BST PROPERTY - (ELEMENTS IN LEFT SUBTREE <ROOT<ELEMENTS IN RIGHT SUBTREE).
+1. ALWAYS TRY TO APPLY BST PROPERTY - (ELEMENTS IN LEFT SUBTREE <ROOT<ELEMENTS IN RIGHT SUBTREE).
+2. Problems
 	-Check Bst or Not (USE BST PROPERTY)
 	-LCA of n1 and n2 .(USE BSt property)
 	- Inorder Successor and Predecessor.(FIND THE FIRST RIGHT ANCESTOR , FIRST LEFT ANCESTOR)